senecajs/senecajs.org/src/pages/get-started/index.md

 seneca.act({role: 'math', cmd: 'product', left: 3, right: 4}, console.log)
 ```

-Here, you use `console.log` as a shortcut to print out both the error (if any), and the result.
+Here, you use `console.log` as a shortcut to print out both the error (if any) and the result.
 Running this code produces:

 ``` js